2020 ANNUAL MEETING

 Due to the 2020 Annual Meeting being held virtually due to COVID, Proxy voting is not applicable.

 LETTER OF AUTHORIZATION:

-Any Tri-County EMC member whose account is listed as a business, church, club or other organization should use this form to designate a voting representative for the Annual Meeting.
-The form must be completed and notarized prior to arriving to register at the Annual Meeting.
+Any Tri-County EMC member whose account is listed as a business, church, club or other organization should use this form to designate a voting representative for the election.
+The form must be completed and notarized and returned with your ballot.

 DID NOT RECEIVE A BALLOT:

 If you did not receive a ballot via mail or email, contact Kim Broun at email@example.com or 478.986.8126.

 ON THE BALLOT

 District 1, Post 1 (Jones & Bibb Counties)